UX Research Mobile Design Healthcare Figma Gemini AI Audit Human Factors

 User Journey Map

-User Journey Map: Tracking the "Onset to Outcome" experience of navigating UofT healthcare.
+Figure 1 — User Journey Map: tracking the "Onset to Outcome" experience of navigating UofT healthcare.

-Through my research, I identified a dangerous trend: The Uncertainty-Panic-ER Pipeline.
-When a student feels ill at 10:00 PM, the cognitive load of checking insurance coverage is too high.
-They default to the ER because it is the only "guaranteed" care, leading to overcrowding.
+Through research, I identified a dangerous cognitive pattern: when a student feels ill at 10 PM, the cognitive load of checking insurance coverage is simply too high.
+They default to the ER because it's the only "guaranteed" care — leading to overcrowding.

 Brainstorming Mind Map

-Booking at Health & Wellness (66% report difficulty)
+Report difficulty booking at Health & Wellness Centre

 24 Brainstormed Ideas Board

-I evaluated concepts against six weighted criteria: User Value, Feasibility, Equity, UHIP Alignment, After-Hours Support, and Testability.
+I evaluated each concept against six weighted criteria: User Value, Feasibility, Equity, UHIP Alignment, After-Hours Support, and Testability.
+The selection matrix (below) made the decision clear.

 Concept Selection Matrix